-In November 2018, the Board of Directors granted 2,000,000 performance-contingent options to the Chief Executive Officer.
+In November 2018, the Board of Directors granted 2,000,000 performance-contingent options under the Plan to the Chief Executive Officer.
 These options have an exercise price of \$1.00 per share.

 These options have two separate performance triggers for vesting based upon our therapies achieving certain FDA approval milestones within a specified timeframe.
 By definition, the performance condition in these options can only be achieved after the performance condition of FDA approval has been achieved.
 As such, the requisite service period is based on the estimated period over which the market condition can be achieved.
 When a performance goal is deemed to be probable of achievement, time-based vesting and recognition of stock-based compensation expense commences.
 In the event any the milestones are not achieved by the specified timelines, such vesting award will terminate and no longer be exercisable with respect to that portion of the shares.
-The maximum potential expense associated with the performance-contingent awards is \$1.2 million of general and administrative expense if all of the performance conditions are achieved as stated in the option agreement.
-Due to the significant risks and uncertainties associated with FDA approvals, through April 30, 2019, the Company believes that the achievement of the requisite performance conditions is not probable and, as a result, no compensation cost has been recognized for these awards.
+The maximum potential expense associated with the performance conditions are achieved as stated in the option agreement.
+Due to the significant risks and uncertainties associated with FDA approvals, through April 30, 2020, the Company believes that the achievement of the requisite performance conditions is not probable and, as a result, no compensation cost has been recognized for these awards.